nmrenyi/thuir-publication-info/README.md

 Steps to submit publication info is illustrated in the following section.

-## Submission Guide
-To ensure convenience of both fellows and website maintainers, we decide to use **Pull Request** to submit publication info.
-Pull Request is a powerful feature of GitHub collaboration.
-If you are not familiar with it, Google must be your strong backup!

-Here are some basic steps to submit your publication info:

-1. Fork this repository to your own GitHub account.
-2. Add your own YAML file with your publication information in it.
-   - Your YAML file should be named as `<name><the-year-you-enter-THUIR><phd/master>.yaml`, like `chenchong2017phd.yaml`.
-   - Your YAML file should be placed in the folder `info/`.
-3. Commit and push your changes to your own repository.
-4. Raise a Pull Request to this repository.
-5. Wait for the maintainers to review your PR(Pull Request).
-If everything goes well, your PR will be merged into the main branch.
-Otherwise, the maintainer will reject your PR and you will be notified to make some changes.

 ## YAML File for Publication Info
 Here is an example of YAML file for publication info:
 ```yaml